Bookkeeping Struggles

 Forensic Reconstruction Methods

-When a client comes to me with lost receipts, we don't rely on the Cohan rule; we rely on forensic reconstruction.
-Here is how we rebuild your records:
+When a client comes to us with lost receipts, we don't rely on the Cohan rule; we rely on forensic reconstruction.
+Here is how we rebuild your records from the ground up:

 1. Vendor Duplicates

 Most modern vendors keep digital records.
 We contact your major suppliers, software providers, and contractors and request duplicate invoices for the year.
-This easily recovers 60-70% of major expenses.
+This easily recovers 60-70% of major expenses with undeniable proof.

 2. Calendar & Email Matching

-To prove the business purpose of a meal or travel expense without a receipt, we cross-reference your bank statement with your digital calendar and email outbox to prove you met with a client on that date.
+To prove the business purpose of an expense without a receipt, we cross-reference your bank statement with your digital calendar, email outbox, and text messages to prove you met with a client or ordered supplies on that exact date.

-Not all expenses are treated equally by the IRS when documentation is missing:
+Not all expenses are treated equally by the IRS when documentation is missing.
+It is critical to understand where you have leeway and where the IRS draws a hard line:

 • Easily Reconstructed: Office rent, utilities, software subscriptions, contractor payments (1099s), insurance premiums.
-These leave deep paper trails elsewhere.
+These leave deep paper trails elsewhere and are easily verified through third parties.

 • Extremely Difficult: Meals, travel, entertainment, and vehicle mileage.
-The IRS requires strict proof of time, place, amount, and business purpose.
-If you lose your mileage log, you usually lose the deduction.
+The IRS requires strict proof of time, place, amount, and business purpose under Section 274(d).
+If you lose your mileage log, you usually lose the deduction entirely.

 Moving to Bulletproof Digital Records